Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: System Model and over-the-air FL

 \subsection{Over-the-air transmission over a fading MAC}

 We model the channel from device $m$ to the PS in round $t$ as flat Rayleigh fading, $h_{m,t}\sim\mathcal{CN}(0,\Lambda_m)$, independent across devices and i.i.d.\ over $t$.
 Here, the parameter $\Lambda_m$ represents the average channel gain, which is dependent on large-scale propagation conditions and is assumed to be constant throughout the FL runtime.
-We assume the PS has knowledge of this statistical CSI, i.e., the set $\{\Lambda_m\}$, but not the instantaneous CSI $\{h_{m,t}\}$.
-Critically, unlike existing works \cite{FL_fading,OTA_FL,One_bit_FL,OTA_FL_H_data} assuming identical average path loss across devices ($\Lambda_m{=}\Lambda_n , \forall m, n \in [N]$), we consider a heterogeneous wireless environment where devices experience distinct path losses.
+We assume the PS has knowledge of this statistical CSI, i.e., $\{\Lambda_m\}$, but not the instantaneous CSI $\{h_{m,t}\}$.
+Critically, unlike existing works \cite{FL_fading,OTA_FL,One_bit_FL,OTA_FL_H_data} assuming identical average path loss across devices (${\Lambda_m{=}\Lambda_n , \forall m, n \in [N]}$), we consider a heterogeneous wireless environment where devices experience distinct path losses and study uplink transmission of local gradients via over-the-air (OTA) aggregation.

-In this work, we consider local gradient uplink transmission using the OTA aggregation scheme.
 OTA-FL exploits the superposition property of the wireless multiple-access channel to perform joint computation-and-communication, enabling single-shot aggregation at the PS.
 Following \cite{OTA_FL,FL_fading,BB_FL,One_bit_FL,NCOTA,OTA_FL_H_data}, we assume devices are perfectly synchronized during gradient upload.
 Denoting by $\mathbf{x}_{m,t}$ the signal transmitted by device $m$ in round $t$, the PS receives the signal

 where $\mathbf{z}_t \sim \mathcal{C N}(\mathbf{0},N_0 \mathbf{I})$ is the additive white Gaussian noise, i.i.d. over $t$.
 To approximate the ideal gradient aggregation in \eqref{Gradagg} using the signal model in \eqref{Signal_model}, each device pre-scales its local gradient using an OTA pre-scaler $\gamma_m$ and adopts a truncated channel inversion power control strategy, namely,